rcaborges/spatiotemporal-traffic-model/README.md

 # spatiotemporal-traffic-model

-A temtative reproduction of the spatiotemporal prediction model presented in:
+A tentative reproduction of the spatiotemporal prediction model presented in:

 > Yu, H. et al. "Spatiotemporal Recurrent Convolutional Networks for Traffic Prediction in Transportation Networks."
 Sensors 17 (2017)